StockDrops/StockDropsPublicDesktopApp/README.md

 You can also enable software rendering if you care a lot about GPU usage (minening).
 Or you can scale the fonts.
 Making it easier to read.

+12. If you have any issues you can post an issue.
+You can also skip the setup if really stuck.

 ### Common Failures or issues

 There's a few issues that we have seen that can happen.
 And we will address here and tell you how to address them.